mkarla/epitope_mapping/README.md

 ## How to run the analysis
 To install and run this project you need conda.
 Clone this repo to a location of your choice.
-1. Install the environment by running `conda env create -f environment.yml -n capyflex-env` from the main directory.
+1. Install the environment by running `conda env create -f environment.yml` from the main directory.
-2. Acitvate the environment by running `conda activate snakemake-env`
+2. Acitvate the environment by running `conda activate capyflex-env`

 ### NOTE
 This repo is currently being set up and is not complete.